André Marin: Ombudsman of Ontario

-On April 1, 2005 Marin was appointed as Ombudsman of Ontario by the Legislative Assembly of Ontario.
+On April 1, 2005, Marin was appointed as Ombudsman of Ontario by the Legislative Assembly of Ontario.
 On June 1, 2010, he was reappointed to a second five-year term ending on May 31, 2015.

 In March 2007, Marin's office released a report on the province's conduct in regards to the Ontario lottery retailer fraud scandal.

-In December 2010, Marin's office released a report on the province's conduct in regards to the 2010 G-20 Toronto summit.
+In December 2010, Marin's office released a report on the province's conduct in regard to the 2010 G-20 Toronto summit.
 Marin said that it was "illegal" for the government to pass secret regulations allowing for the detaining of protesters during the summit protests.

-In October 2013, he released a report criticizing London, Ontario mayor Joe Fontana and city councillors for a secret meeting at a restaurant where they discussed city business.
-The councillors and mayor denied the report.
+In October 2013, he released a report criticizing London, Ontario mayor Joe Fontana and city councilors for a secret meeting at a restaurant where they discussed city business.
+The councilors and mayor denied the report.

 In November 2014, Marin released a report that was critical of the Liberal government, calling it 'systematic government ineptitude" that led to the deaths of four children in unlicensed home daycares.
 The investigation was prompted after a 2-year-old child died in an unlicensed daycare in Vaughan.
 Marin issued 113 recommendations, and called on the province to take urgent action.

 Office issues and expenses

 A 2006 report for the Canadian Department of National Defence found Marin had created a dysfunctional workplace at his office during his tenure, with multiple complaints and staff departures.

 In 2010, the Toronto Star investigated human rights and labour complaints made by staff under Andre Marin's tenure.
 Current and former staff members complained of a culture of fear and harassment.
 A number of complaints were filed against the ombudsman, the office and his management team with the Ontario Human Rights Tribunal and the union.
 Marin had called the allegations "absurd" and stated he had "high expectations" for his employees.

-In 2010, The Globe and Mail publicized some of the expenses Marin billed to taxpayers, including his personal grooming products, a $38 toothbrush and a $2,000 for a flat screen TV for his Ottawa home.
+In 2010, The Globe and Mail publicized some of the expenses Marin billed to taxpayers, including his personal grooming products, a $38 toothbrush and a $2,000 flat screen TV for his Ottawa home.
 The Star also reported that Marin used the office's corporate services director to pick-up his dry cleaning and keep an eye on Marin's maid when she cleaned his Toronto condo.

 In April 2015, Marin's expenses came under scrutiny again when the National Post revealed Marin had billed Ontario taxpayers an average of $14,800 in three months for housing expenses so he could maintain residences in both Toronto and Ottawa, sometimes spending more than $2,000 a month in rent while in Toronto.
 It is estimated Marin billed taxpayers $592,000 in housing since being appointed in 2005.